Showing posts with label Church. Show all posts

 We fed the animals (ducks, turtles, fish, and peacocks) while eating our ice cream.

-There were lots of people playing Miniature Golf, having birthday parties, and feeding the animals.
+Many people played Miniature Golf, had birthday parties, and fed the animals.

 It was a beautiful day to be outside.